ogradyc01/GoldenCheetah/UG_Glossary.md

 `xPower Swim` : normalized swimming power

-'Pace Swim': based on average speed with zeros and expressed in min/100m or min/100yd, acording to seting
+`Pace Swim`: based on average speed with zeros and expressed in min/100m or min/100yd, according to setting

-'xPace Swim': the constant swim pace which would give the same SwimScore when sustained for the same duration, same units as above
+`xPace Swim`: the constant swim pace which would give the same SwimScore when sustained for the same duration, same units as above

 `IWF` : Intensity Weighting Factor (IWF=LNP/RTP), similar to IF/Relative Intensity